hcyuser/Docusky_Tools_2019/DocuWidgets/README.md

 ### `docuskyManageDbListSimpleUI.loginSuccFunc`

 #### Description:
 If the user didn't login, the widget will force the user to login.
 After logging in, it will execute `docuskyManageDbListSimpleUI.loginSuccFunc`.
-For example, it could be used as following:
+For example, it could be as following:
 ```gherkin=
 <script>
 docuskyManageDbListSimpleUI.loginSuccFunc = function(){